 Anesthesia During Cystoscopy

 Cystoscopy in Dubai may be done in a testing room, using a local anaesthetic jelly to numb your urethra.
 Or it may be done as an outpatient procedure with sedation.
 Another option is to have a cystoscopy in the hospital during general anaesthesia.

 The type of cystoscopy you will have depends on the reason for your procedure.

 Expert Cystoscopy Procedure at Bizrahmed, Dubai

-The Urology Department of Bizrahmed, is one of the most modern sophisticated and state-of-the-art, that is helping hundreds of patients treat their Urological problems.
-The department boasts of the latest world-class types of equipments and an extremely proficient team of doctors with long years of qualified experience to perform a full range of Urology treatments.
+The Urology Department of Bizrahmed is one of the most modern, sophisticated and state-of-the-art, helping hundreds of patients treat their Urological problems.
+The department boasts of the latest world-class equipment and a highly proficient team of doctors with long years of qualified experience to perform a full range of Urology treatments.